Clinical Research Assistant 2

 Required Skill/Ability 1:

-Advanced computer proficiency with Excel and Word.
-Ability to use electronic medical databases.
+Advanced computer proficiency with Excel, Word.
+Ability with electronic medical databases.

 Required Skill/Ability 2:

 Ability to coordinate patient/study participant care from the recruitment phase through off treatment and follow up phase.
-This coordination may require the scheduling and verification of appointments.
+Coordination may require the scheduling and verification of appointments.

 Required Skill/Ability 3: